FactSet is a nimble and simple business.

 Well, one thing that’s sensible is to compare our estimate with a simple discounted cash flow valuation.

 We’re now in luck since we already used the ROIQ model to make our entire analysis and reclassification of the financial statements preceding the valuation.
 Therefore, we can simply play around with the numbers in the simple discounted cash flow model to assess our intrinsic value on an aggregated basis.

 As previously mentioned, FactSet’s owner earnings align closely with the company’s annual net income of about $350 million because pretty much all income is converted to cash.
 To be exact, my owner earnings estimate for 2019 is $372 million.

 If we simply assume that these owner earnings will grow at 12% annually to account for new client additions and growth in revenue from existing clients, then assume a terminal growth of 2%, and we again discount the cash flows with a 10% required rate of return, we arrive at an intrinsic value of $10.35 billion.
 Higher than our previous estimate but still lower than the current market capitalization.

 My initial decision to dive into learning about FactSet’s business turned out to be a lengthy case study on valuation.
 If you stuck all the way to this end, I hope you, like me, have learned a bunch.

-In terms of FactSet as an investment, I started out this Note writing that it’s a simple and nimble business.
+In terms of FactSet as an investment, I started out this write-up writing that it’s a simple and nimble business.
 It’s also a great business that I wish was cheaper.

 But the question is: Is recurring revenue with low year-to-year fluctuations really ever going to be cheap?